jangroth/aws-certification-notes/solutions-architect-professional.md

     * Cannot share security groups and default VPC
     * Participants can manage their own resources in there
     * Participants can't view, modify, delete resources that belong to other participants or the owner
+	* VPC sharing allows customers to share subnets with other AWS accounts within the same AWS Organization.
+This is a very powerful concept that allows for a number of benefits:
+		* Separation of duties: centrally controlled VPC structure, routing, IP address allocation.
+		* Application owners continue to own resources, accounts, and security groups.
+		* VPC sharing participants can reference security group IDs of each other.
+		* Efficiencies: higher density in subnets, efficient use of VPNs and AWS Direct Connect.
+		* Hard limits can be avoided, for example, 50 VIFs per AWS Direct Connect connection through simplified network architecture.
+		* Costs can be optimized through reuse of NAT gateways, VPC interface endpoints, and intra-Availability Zone traffic.
   * AWS Transit Gateway
   * Route 53 Resolver Rules
   * License Manager Configurations
+* Can enable trusted access with AWS Organizations via CLI command
 * On AWS: <a href="https://aws.amazon.com/ram/" target="_blank">Service</a> - <a href="https://aws.amazon.com/ram/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/ram/latest/userguide/what-is.html" target="_blank">User Guide</a>

 ---